zkemail/ether-email-auth/packages/contracts/README.md

 # via-ir = true
 ```

-And then you should uncomment the commented imports and functions in `src/utils/ZKSyncCreate2Factory.sol`

-Also uncomment the following lines in `src/EmailAccountRecovery.sol` too.
+Uncomment the following commented-out files.
+These are commented out in the files for ZkSync to avoid problems when testing in foundry.

+The following are entire files that are commented out

+- script/DeployRecoveryControllerZkSync.s.sol
+- src/EmailAccountRecoveryZkSync.sol
+- test/IntegrationZkSync.t.sol
+- test/EmailAccountRecoveryZkSync/EmailAccountRecoveryZkSync_*.t.sol
+- test/helpers/RecoveryControllerZkSync.sol
+- test/ComputeCreate2Address.t.sol

+Partial comment-out files can be found the following.
+Search `FOR_ZKSYNC:START` and `FOR_ZKSYNC:END`.

+- src/utils/ZKSyncCreate2Factory.sol
-- L7 import `ZKSyncCreate2Factory`
+- test/helpers/DeploymentHelper.sol
-- L133 - L143 in `computeEmailAuthAddress` function
-- L232 - L253 in `handleAcceptance` function

-Regarding test cases, you should uncomment `test/ComputeCreate2Address.t.sol`

 At the first forge build, you need to detect the missing libraries.